bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/customization-guide.md

 ## Localizing strings displayed on the storefront

-The language used by BC4WP to display messages on your storefront can be localized.
+You can localize the language used by BC4WP to display messages on your storefront.
 The array `$js_i18n_array` defined in `src/BigCommerce/Assets/Theme/JS_Localization.php:19` contains all strings used by `assets/js/dist/scripts.js` to display messages on the front-end.

 ```php
 $js_i18n_array = [